 Jackie Specht, Treasurer

 As a new resident to Maryland, Jackie is wowed by the passion that is evoked by the Chesapeake Bay watershed.
 She believes that all people should be able to swim in this passion.
 To be curious.
 To explore.
 This sentiment is what drew her to HerChesapeake’s environmental feminism mission.
-Jackie received her Masters in Oceanography and now works as a natural resources planner with the Maryland Department of Natural Resources.
+Jackie received her Masters in Oceanography and now works as a coastal science program manager at the The Nature Conservancy.
 When not at work, you may find her paddling with the Kent Island Outrigger Canoe Club or tending her garden at the Eastport Firehouse Community Garden.

 As Treasurer, Jackie is responsible for managing HerChesapeake’s financial affairs.